PJanisio/ToDo-List/README.md

 ToDo List 1.0.3 - updated
 =================================
 All glory to plugin creator - MyBBService.de.
-This repository has been issued after few fixes and updates which was done to fit mine requirements.
+This repository has been created after few fixes and updates which was done to fit my requirements.

 - task creator will get PM after any change in the task (progress, priority etc)